 Diversity and inclusion networks have been part of HSBC for more than 40 years.
 The first meeting of ‘Christians in HSBC’ took place in London in 1975.
-The group, today part of the global Faith network, has members in 15 countries.
+The group today forms part of the global Faith network and has members in 15 countries.

-In addition to the seven global networks, HSBC also has a number of common interest groups which connect our employees on a variety of different topics.
-These common interest groups include military and veterans groups and a Chinese community group.
+In addition to our seven global networks, HSBC Communities include a number of common interest groups which connect our colleagues on a variety of different topics, such as:

 - Military interest

 HSBC voted top for trade finance

 HSBC is the market leader in global trade finance, according to a poll of 7,000 businesses.

 China’s Belt and Road evolves

 International businesses are set to benefit as China boosts links with its trading partners.